 Our office has received awards from the Architectural League, Architect Magazine, Domus Magazine, the Chicago Architecture Biennial, the American Academy in Rome, the American Institute of Architects, and others.
 Clients include: the Van Alen Institute, the National Parks Service, Chicago Parks District, the Museum of Modern Art, the Architectural League of New York, and the Boston Society of Architects.

-The office regularly participates in high profile architectural competitions, with winning entries for the Chicago Lakefront Kiosk competition and the Central Falls Affordable Housing competition.
-The office was selected as a finalist for the MoMA—PS1 Young Architects Program, the Philadelphia Contemporary museum competition, and the Roger Williams Park Visitors Center, and the Crook Point Bridge Competition.
+Winning entries for architectural competitions include The Chicago Lakefront Kiosk competition and the Central Falls Affordable Housing competition.
+Our office was also selected as a finalist for the MoMA PS1 Young Architects Program, the Philadelphia Contemporary museum competition, the Roger Williams Park Visitors Center, and the Crook Point Bridge Competition.